Vistara to launch non-stop flights between Delhi and Tokyo

-New Delhi, May 10 (IANS) Full-service carrier Vistara on Monday announced special, non-stop flights between Delhi (DEL) and Tokyo (HND) starting June 16, 2021.
+New Delhi: Full-service carrier Vistara on Monday announced special, non-stop flights between Delhi (DEL) and Tokyo (HND) starting June 16, 2021.

 The airline will fly once a week between the two capital cities under India's travel bubble agreement with Japan.